GOOD TO KNOW ABOUT ICELAND

 On this occasion, locals come together to eat, drink and be merry.
 Customary, the menu consists of unusual culinary delicacies, known as traditional Icelandic food.
 These will include rotten shark's meat (hákarl), boiled sheep's head, (svið) and congealed sheep's blood wrapped in a ram's stomach (blóðmör)!
 This is traditionally washed down with some Brennivin - also known as Black Death – a potent schnapps made from potato and caraway.

 After the Thorrablot dinner, traditional songs, games, and storytelling are accompanied by dancing and, in true Icelandic style, continue until the early hours of the morning!
 If you fail to receive a personal invitation to a family feast, local restaurants will often add Thorrablot color and taste to their menus.

 Equal pay standard and Rights for Women and Men.

 On June 1st, 2017, Alþingi, the Icelandic Parliament, passed a law mandating that all companies and employers with 25 or more employees prove that they pay men and women equal wages.
-The legislation which is now in effect in Iceland requires companies to prove that they are paying men and women equally, by obtaining an equal pay certification using the Equal Pay Standard.
+The legislation now in effect in Iceland requires companies to prove that they pay men and women equally by obtaining an equivalent comparable certification using the Equal Pay Standard.
 Employers who fail to undergo certification are faced with daily fines.